 6. Designing for different types of media experiences

 Some instructional designers specialize in designing for one particular format, such as instructor-led training or eLearning.
 Others are comfortable designing for many types of media and environments.
-It’s now common to use a blend of learning experiences using a mix of media and approaches.
+It’s now common to design for a blend of learning experiences using a mix of media and approaches.
 Some formats that instructional designers design for include:

 - Online learning (eLearning, webinars, virtual classroom)